KitRifty/SM-FileWatcher/README.md

 ## Renaming, moving, or deleting a watched directory

 For Windows, this is not allowed.
+If subdirectories are being watched, then directory symbolic links also cannot be renamed or deleted.

 For Linux, it is allowed, but the directory will no longer be watched.